modelica/MA-Bylaws/MA-Bylaws.md

 individuals should not be so high that it impedes the membership of individuals.

+The annual fee will be decided by the assembly, and depending on company size, up to a maximum annual fee of 20 000 Euro.

 ## § 4 Financial year ##

 MA's financial year is from January 1 to December 31.